Strong Urine Smell In Babies: Causes, Symptoms And Treatment

 Prevention Of Smelly Urine In Babies

-Meeting the baby’s fluid requirements through feeding and fluids can dilute urine and reduce the intensity of its smell.
+Adequate hydration of babies through regular breastfeeding and enough fluid intake can significantly help dilute the urine and reduce the intensity of its smell.
 Babies will have at least five wet diapers per day with pale or straw yellow urine if they are hydrated well.
 Diapers should be changed on time to prevent them from stinking.
 Treating and controlling underlying conditions also help to prevent offensive urine odor.

 Frequently Asked Questions